hotwired/stimulus/README.md

 # <img src="assets/logo.svg?sanitize=true" width="24" height="24" alt="Stimulus"> Stimulus

-### A modest JavaScript framework that works with the HTML you already have
+### A modest JavaScript framework for the HTML you already have

 Stimulus is a JavaScript framework with modest ambitions.
 It doesn't seek to take over your entire front-end—in fact, it's not concerned with rendering HTML at all.
 Instead, it's designed to augment your HTML with just enough behavior to make it shine.
 Stimulus pairs beautifully with [Turbolinks](https://github.com/turbolinks/turbolinks) to provide a complete solution for fast, compelling applications with a minimal amount of effort.